apache/pulsar/site2/docs/concepts-messaging.md

 To enable message chunking, set the `chunkingEnabled` parameter to `true` when creating a producer.

 > **Note**
 > If the consumer fails to receive all chunks of a message within a specified time period, it expires incomplete chunks.
-The default expiration time is 1 hour.
 For more information about the `expireTimeOfIncompleteChunkedMessage` parameter, refer to [org.apache.pulsar.client.api](https://pulsar.apache.org/api/client/).

 ## Consumers